Balancing machine learning automation with human intervention for operations teams managing €60 million a year.

 We need to automate everything.

-As long as it was framed as a choice between one or the other, things weren’t moving fast enough.
+As long as it was framed as a choice between one or the other, the project wasn’t going to move.

 The ALMO model generates weekly rate suggestions using historical demand patterns, weather forecasts, local events, and budget constraints.